The UN Security Council

 Global Governance

-The Security Council has five permanent members—the United States, China, France, Russia, and the United Kingdom—collectively known as the P5.
+The Security Council has five permanent members—China, France, Russia, the United Kingdom (UK), and the United States—collectively known as the P5.
 Any one of them can veto a resolution.
-The Security Council’s ten elected members, which serve two-year, nonconsecutive terms, are not afforded veto power.
+The Security Council’s ten elected members, who serve two-year, nonconsecutive terms, are not afforded veto power.
 The P5’s privileged status has its roots in the United Nations’ founding in the aftermath of World War II.
-The United States and the Union of Soviet Socialist Republics (USSR) were the outright victors of the war, and, along with the United Kingdom, shaped the postwar political order.
-As their plans for what would become the United Nations took shape, U.S. President Franklin D. Roosevelt insisted on the inclusion of the Republic of China (Taiwan), envisioning international security presided over by “four policemen.”
-British Prime Minister Winston Churchill saw in France a European buffer against potential German or Soviet aggression and so sponsored its bid for restored great-power status.
+The United States and the Union of Soviet Socialist Republics (USSR) were the outright victors of the war, and, along with the UK, shaped the postwar political order.

 The Security Council’s presidency rotates on a monthly basis, ensuring some agenda-setting influence for its ten nonpermanent members, which are elected by a two-thirds vote of the UN General Assembly.
 The main criterion for eligibility is contribution “to the maintenance of international peace and security,” often defined by financial or troop contributions to peacekeeping operations or leadership on matters of regional security likely to appear before the Security Council.